Stream competency: Vegetation

 Vegetation has a known impact on a stream's flow, but its influence is hard to isolate.
 A disruption in flow will result in lower velocities, leading to a lower stream competence.
 Vegetation has a 4-fold effect on stream flow: resistance to flow, bank strength, nucleus for bar sedimentation, and construction and breaching of log-jams.

 Resistance to flow

 Cowan method for estimating Manning's n.

-n = (n0 + n1 + n2 + n3 + n4)m5

 Manning's n considers a vegetation correction factor.
 Even stream beds with minimal vegetation will have flow resistance.

 Bank strength

 Vegetation growing in the stream bed and channel helps bind sediment and reduce erosion in a stream bed.
 A high root density will result in a reinforced stream channel.

 Nucleus for Bar Sedimentation

 Vegetation-sediment interaction.
 Vegetation that gets caught in the middle of a stream will disrupt flow and lead to sedimentation in the resulting low velocity eddies.
 As the sedimentation continues, the island grows, and flow is further impacted.